hl122/INDE577final/Supervised learning/Linear Regression/README.md

 ### Multiple Linear Regression

-In multiple linear regression, we extend the concept to multiple independent variables $$X_1, X_2, ..., X_n$$ influencing the dependent variable y.
+In multiple linear regression, we extend the concept to multiple independent variables $X_1, X_2, ..., X_n$ influencing the dependent variable y.
 The relationship is modeled as:

 $$ y = b_0 + b_1X_1 + b_2X_2 + ... + b_nX_n $$